Deep, Deep Learning with BART: Results

-To demonstrate the benefits of the soft-SENSE model in the case that the object exceeds the FOV, we simulated k-space data with a reduced FOV from the fully-sampled knee dataset and trained VarNet and MoDL on this dataset with the respective default parameters described above.
+To demonstrate the benefits of the soft-SENSE model in the case that the object exceeds the FOV, we simulated k-space data with a reduced FOV from the fully-sampled knee dataset and trained VarNet and MoDL on this dataset.
 ESPIRiT \cite{Uecker_Magn.Reson.Med._2014} was used to estimate either one or two sets of coil sensitivity maps from the simulated k-space.
-Two example reconstructions based on MoDL and VarNet using one or two sets of coil sensitivity maps are shown in \figref{fig:softsense}.
-We also compute the PSNR and SSIM of the evaluation dataset and present the results in the boxplots in \figref{fig:softsense}.
+Respective example reconstructions and quantitative metrics computed on the evaluation dataset are presented in \figref{fig:softsense}.
 Reconstructions using two sets of coil sensitivity maps show less aliasing artifacts and are superior in terms of SSIM and PSNR.

-We have also used the knee-dataset to simulate non-Cartesian k-space data by applying the nuFFT on each coil image independently.
+Further, we used the knee dataset to simulate non-Cartesian k-space data (radial trajectory with 44 spokes) and trained the network on this simulated data.
 In \figref{fig:radial}, we present an example reconstruction using the non-Cartesian versions of VarNet and MoDL.
 The learned methods improve the image quality compared to the classical $\ell_1$-Wavelet regularized reconstruction slightly.